 On March 5, 1941, at Fort Hayes in Columbus, Ohio, he was inducted into the U.S. Army and sent to Ft.
 Knox, Kentucky, for basic training.
 During his basic training he attended radio operators school and qualified as a tank radioman.
 He was assigned to Headquarters Company, 192nd Tank Battalion, and was assigned to one of the half-tracks assigned to the company.

-The 192nd Tank Battakion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
+Ralph received a furlough home and arrived home on August 2nd and returned to Ft.
+Knox on August 9th.
+It was not too long after returning that t he 192nd was sent to Louisiana, to take part in maneuvers.
 After the maneuvers, the battalion was ordered to Camp Polk instead of returning to Ft.
 Knox as they had expected.
 On the side of a hill, the battalion learned they were being sent overseas.
-According to members of the battalion, General George Patton had selected them for this duty.
 Men too old to go overseas were released from federal service, and replacements for these men came from the 753rd Tank Battalion.

-Many of the members of the battalion were given leave so that they could say goodbye to family and friends.
-They returned to Camp Polk and traveled by train to San Francisco, California.
+Many of the members of the battalion were given leave so that they could say goodbye to family and friends from October 6 to 12, before returning to Camp Polk and traveling by train to San Francisco, California.
 From San Francisco, the tankers were ferried to Ft.
-McDowell on Angel Island were they were given physicals and inoculated for tropical diseases.
-Some men were held back for health issues but scheduled to join the battalion at a later date.
-Other men were simply replaced.
+McDowell, on the U.S.A.T.
+General Frank M. Cox e, to Angel Island were they were given physicals and inoculated for tropical diseases by the battalion's medical detachment.
+Some men were held back for health issues but scheduled to join the battalion at a later date, while other men were simply replaced.

 At the fort, they were greeted by Colonel Edward King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
-He made sure that they all received what they needed, and that the had Thanksgiving Dinner before he went to have his own dinner.
+He made sure that they all received what they needed, and that the had Thanksgiving Dinner, which was a stew thrown into their mess kits, before he went to have his own dinner.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons which had been greased so they wouldn't rust while at sea.
 They also loaded ammunition belts and did tank maintenance as they prepared for maneuvers with the 194th Tank Battalion.

-that often appears in books on the Battle of
+, that often appears in books on the Battle of Bataan.

 Later in the day, Ralph's group of POWs was moved to a school yard in Mariveles, where the POWs were left sitting in the sun for hours.
 The Japanese did not feed them or give them water.
 Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
 Drum which had not surrendered.
 Shells from these two American forts began landing among the POWs.
 The POWs could do little since they had no place to hide and some were killed by incoming American shells.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.